 Punching micro apertures is a long-established technique, mainly used for mass production.
 However, its suitability is limited to holes with diameters of 0.6–0.8mm.
 While it offers cost advantages in mass production, it cannot compete with the flexibility and cost-efficiency of CNC drilling for smaller batches.

 Recent advancements in mold precision and CNC drilling have made punching a feasible option for FPC hole processing.
-Mold manufacturing technology now allows hole diameters as small as 75um on adhesive-free coated copper foil laminate with a thickness of 25um, with high reliability.
+Mold manufacturing technology now allows hole diameters as small as 75μm on adhesive-free coated copper foil laminate with a thickness of 25μm, with high reliability, important in high-end battery-making machine applications.

 Laser Drilling: Precision at Its Best

-Laser drilling is ideal for creating the finest through holes in FPCs.
+Laser drilling is ideal for creating the finest through-holes in Flexible Printed Circuits.
 Multiple types of laser drilling machines, including stimulated excimer laser drilling rigs, impact carbon dioxide laser drilling rigs, YAG (Yttrium Aluminum Garnet) laser drilling rigs, and argon laser drilling rigs, are used for different applications.

 Stimulated excimer lasers create the most delicate pores, with ultraviolet lasers that minimize heat damage, resulting in smooth, vertical hole walls.
 Impact carbon dioxide lasers provide faster drilling speeds, and YAG lasers can drill both the insulation layer and copper foil.
-However, laser drilling’s main drawback is its high cost.
+However, laser drilling’s main drawback is its high cost, especially in industries such as battery cell making and machine production.

 Corrosion Inhibition and Surface Treatment